HIFEM vs EMS: Key Differences in Muscle Stimulation, Fat Reduction & Body Sculpting

 ApplicationsSuitable for home and commercial usePrimarily clinical/professional settings

-6. Mechanism of Action: Fat Cell Apoptosis
+6. Mechanism of Action: Fat Reduction Pathways

-1. Supramaximal contractions enhance adrenaline release
+1. Supramaximal contractions enhance metabolic activity

-Which Technology Is Right for You?
+Which Technology Is Right for Your Clinic?

 Choose HIFEM If You Want:

-• Dual muscle + fat results — 23% muscle increase + 27% fat reduction
+• Dual muscle + fat results — 23% muscle increase + 27% fat reduction in clinical studies

-• Stronger clinical data — average 4.2 cm waist reduction
+• Stronger clinical data — average 4.2 cm waist reduction reported in comparative studies

 Choose EMS If You Want: